warint/statcanR/inst/README.md

 ### Statistics Canada Open Licence

-This licence is issued on behalf of His Majesty the King in Right of Canada, as represented by the Minister for Statistics Canada (“Statistics Canada”) to you (an individual or a legal entity that you are authorized to represent).
+This licence is issued on behalf of Her Majesty the Queen in Right of Canada, as represented by the Minister for Statistics Canada (“Statistics Canada”) to you (an individual or a legal entity that you are authorized to represent).